SUKOHI/ClampBolt/README.md

     echo $attachment->created_at;   // DateTime
     echo $attachment->updated_at;   // DateTime

-[Note]: `public_url` attribute is availabe if the file is stored in /storage/public.
+Note: `public_url` attribute is availabe if the file is stored in /storage/public.
 This means that you need to make a symbolic link in your Laravel app.
 See [here](https://laravel.com/docs/5.7/filesystem#the-public-disk).

-You also can get all attachments at once like so.
+You also can get all attachments at once as follows.

     $item = \App\Item::find(1);